AdamskiFTW/snappy/README.md

 `rake snappy:init`

-This will run `bower install` which will install the latest version of Foundation (you will need to have [Bower](http://bower.io/) installed first).
+This will run `bower install` which will install the latest version of Foundation and Bourbon (you will need to have [Bower](http://bower.io/) installed first).
 It will also copy Foundations `_settings.scss` file over to your stylesheets directory for easy editing.

+There's also a rake task to update your local template.
+Running `rake snappy:update` will delete the template in your ~/.middleman directory and clone the latest repo.

 ## Initialise Capistrano ##
 `bundle exec cap install`